crebollarramirez/cse15l-lab-reports/lab-report-1-week-2.md

 6. You will then be given a key fingerprint and a randomart image for your key which will look something like:
     ![Image](screenshot6.PNG)
 7. If you are on windows, follow the additional steps provided by [https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)
+8. Now log into the server and which will still prompt you to type in your password.
+Once you are on the server, you will type in "mkdir .ssh" and hit enter.
+9. You will logout the server.
+10. Now on your client, you will type in the command, "scp /Users/username/.ssh/id_rsa.pub cs15lwi22@ieng6.ucsd.edu:~/.ssh/authorized_keys" you will change "username" to your computer's username and hit enter.
+11. Now you are set to use scp and log into the ieng6 server without needing to type in your course-specific account password everytime.

 # Optimizing Remote Running